Ranking Structure

 1. Assist the general in day-to-day operations of the squad.

-2. Help supervise the captains and lieutenants.
+2. Help supervise the captains and lieutenants at the direction of the general.

 3. Help organize squad events, contests and give-a-ways.